-The Climate Protection Program, if reinstated, could affect the market for fossil fuel-based technologies, contributing to electrification of transportation and other sectors.
-This could increase demand for the electricity that EWEB supplies.
+The Climate Protection Program will affect the market for fossil fuel-based technologies, contributing to electrification of transportation and other sectors.
+This is likely to increase demand for the electricity that EWEB supplies.

-- State of Oregon, Executive Orders - Oregon Public Utility Commission, Executive Order 20-04 Resources - Oregon Department of Energy, Reducing Greenhouse Gas Emissions, State GHG reduction goals - Oregon Department of Environmental Quality Climate Protection Program 2024
+- State of Oregon, Executive Orders - Oregon Department of Environmental Quality, Climate Protection Program, Background on Executive Order 20-04 - Oregon Public Utility Commission, Executive Order 20-04 Resources - Oregon Department of Energy, Reducing Greenhouse Gas Emissions, State GHG reduction goals

-2.4.2 HB 2021 - Oregon Clean Electricity Standard (CES)
+2.4.2 HB 2021 - Oregon Clean Electricity Standard

-Oregon's CES was enacted in 2021 and sets targets requiring Oregon's two largest and investor-owned utilities, Portland General Electric and PacifiCorp, as well as assorted Electricity Service Suppliers (ESSs), to reduce the greenhouse gas emissions associated with their retail electricity sold in Oregon to:
+Oregon's Clean Electricity Standard (CES) was enacted in 2021 and sets targets requiring Oregon's two largest and investor-owned utilities, Portland General Electric and PacifiCorp, as well as assorted Electricity Service Suppliers (ESSs), to reduce the greenhouse gas emissions associated with their retail electricity sold in Oregon to:

-- 80% below baseline emissions levels by 2030; - 90% below baseline emissions levels by 2035; and - 100% below baseline emissions levels by 2040.
+- 80% below baseline emissions levels by 2030; - 90% below baseline emissions levels by 2035; and - 100% below baseline emissions levels by 2040